urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

 the Tally app.
 If we click on it, it'll open our React front-end and we can start using it.

-Once we've confirmed it's working on our fake ~zod, we can try installing it on a real ship.
+Once we've confirmed it's working on our fake ~zod, we can shut it down with `|exit` or CTRL-D and try installing it on a real ship instead.
 To do that, we can just repeat the steps in this section with our actual ship.
 On the live network, we can also publish the app so others can install it from us.
 To do so, just run the following command:

 ```
 :treaty|publish %tally